tale-toul/SingleNodeOpenshiftOnLibvirt/Ansible/README.md

 $ cat ~/.ssh/upi-ssh.pub
 ssh-rsa AAAAB3NzaC1...jBI0mJf/kTbahNNmytsPOqotr8XR+VQ== jjerezro@jjerezro.remote.csb
 ```

+## Get a pull secret

+Download a pull secret from [Red Hat](https://console.redhat.com/openshift/install/metal/user-provisioned) and copy it to **Ansible/pull-secret**.

 ## Running the playbook to configure the baremetal instance

 The playbook **setup_metal.yaml** prepares the baremetal EC2 instance to create the libvirt KVM resources, like SNO and support hosts, another group of tasks creates the ISO image that is used to boot the SNO host from to intall Openshift.